HackYourFuture/HTML-CSS/Week3/README.md

 ### Making pull requests

-A **pull request** is a term GitHub uses to refer to merge requests; a request to incorporate code changes made by a developer (whether it's you or another developer) into the code stored in a branch of a repository.
+A **pull request** is a term GitHub uses to refer to a request to incorporate code changes from one branch made by a developer (whether it's you or another developer) into the code stored in a different branch of a repository.

+> Sometimes you'll hear developers speak of "merge requests".
+This is just another name for the same thing: pulling changes from another branch or fork into your branch and merging the changes with your existing code.
+Software development platforms like GitLab (an alternative to GitHub) use this the term "merge request" instead of "pull request".

-These changes are proposed in a branch, and the pull request usually is made to merge into the `master` branch.
-Code changes through pull requests never merge directly into the target branch, unless the administrator uses their rights to do so.
-In normal circumstances, there has to be at least one other person reviewing the proposal before it is approved to be merged.
+These changes are made in one branch, and the pull request usually is made to merge into the `master` branch.
+However, this doesn't happen directly: in normal circumstances, there has to be at least one other person reviewing the proposal before it is approved to be merged.
+The reason why is simple: it's very easy to merge code that might be buggy or conflicts with what's already there.

 -   [GitHub Pull Request in 100 Seconds](https://www.youtube.com/watch?v=8lGpZkjnkt4)